kylesayrs/Competitive-Drawing/README.md

 My approach is to learn a curve which resembles an actual human pen stroke while still increasing the AI's score.
 While this method will not produce scores that are higher than adversarial noise, it will produce a AI opponent that is both challenging and fun to play against.

 ### Bézier Curve Differentiation ###
 Curves, unlike individual pixels values, are not obviously differentiable.
-To make curves differentiable, we can take advantage of an existing graphics technique called anti-aliasing which adds blur around a line.
+To make curves differentiable with respect to the raster images that they produce, we can take advantage of an existing graphics technique called anti-aliasing which adds blur around a line.
 This technique produces grey pixel values which are much more differentiable than binary pixel values.

 In order to implement anti-aliasing of a vector curve, we must compute the shortest distance of each pixel to the curve in order to determine its brightness value.
 In the special case of a straight line, there is a closed form solution that involves projecting the point onto the line and computing the distance from that projection point to our original point.